Monday, March 28, 2011

 Raiders Land and Attack Windsor

-With Putnam in charge, the raiders marched quickly to Windsor and attacked the militia barracks.
-Deciding to burn it down, they burst into the nearest house, owned by a black man named Mills, to get embers from the fire.
+After landing before dawn, the raiders marched quickly to Windsor and attacked the militia barracks.
+Deciding to burn it down, some raiders burst into the nearest house, owned by an escaped slave named William Milles, to get embers from the fire.
 They invited him to join their cause.
-He refused, proclaimed three cheers for the queen, and was immediately shot dead.
+He refused, proclaimed "God save the Queen, and was immediately shot dead.

-With the barracks aflame, Putnam’s men shot militiamen as they fled, killing at least two.
+With the barracks aflame, the raiders shot militiamen as they fled, killing at least two.
 Two others died in the flames.
-Next they set a small steamer on fire in the Windsor docks.
-A local surgeon, Dr. John J. Hume, heard of the attack and rode into the fray to tend to the wounded.
-The raiders killed him, too.
+(The remainder they captured and released after taking their weapons.)
+Next, the raiders set a small steamer on fire in the Windsor docks.
+A local surgeon and militia captain, Dr. John J. Hume, heard of the attack and rode into the fray.
+The raiders killed him and gave his sword to General Bierce.

 Militia repel attackers

-By the early afternoon, the full militia force of 400, backed by a regiment of regulars, had secured the river from Windsor south many miles and captured more raiders.
+By the early afternoon, the militia, backed by a regiment of regulars, had secured the river from Windsor south many miles and captured more raiders.
 Prince, still in a bloodthirsty mood, ordered seven more shot in front of the burned-out barracks.
 This time, a group of Windsor citizens persuaded him to have mercy.

 0 comments: